Rudolf Vrba participated in the trials of Nazis for war crimes and identified prominent Nazis who were in Auschwitz.

 SS Hauptsturmführer Josef Kramer (Executed by the Allies)

-SS Obersturmführer Theodor Kraetzer (Fate Unknown)
+SS Obersturmführer Theodor Kratzer (Died 1997)

 SS Sturmbannführer Franz Kraus (Executed by the Poles)